Massive Open Online Course(MOOC) on Education Policy

 - Eminent board of mentors and experienced faculty team

-Selection Process: The first batch of MOOC will comprise of 100 students only.
-Due to monitored enrolment, the candidates will be selected on First Come First Serve Basis.
+Selection Process: The second batch of MOOC will comprise of 200 students only.
+Due to monitored enrollment, the candidates will be selected on First Come First Serve Basis.

 Module 1: Unpacking 'Education'